6 Sneaky Reasons You're Not Losing Weight

 Here's how I determined how many calories I should eat a day: I got my basal metabolic rate (BMR, or the number of calories I need to maintain my weight) using an online calculator, and I entered "moderate" for my activity level, because I exercise regularly.
 That gave me about 2,400 calories a day.
 Then I added whatever calories I burn during my workouts (usually about 500), according to my heart-rate monitor.
 That meant I could eat almost 3,000 calories a day without gaining a pound (or nearly 2,500 a day to lose a pound a week).
 Sure, it seemed high, but I had used a calculator.
 It had to be right!

 Not so fast, Coulter says.
 "The BMR calculator already factors in the calories you burn with your workouts, so you shouldn't add them in again," she explains.
 Math club membership revoked!
 All this time I had thought my daily needs were 500 calories higher than they really were.
-No wonder I'd been maintaining instead of losing.
+No wonder I'm not losing weight.

 Working out can also make you retain water.
 "To ensure that you don't get dehydrated, the plasma in your bloodstream will store an extra 2 to 4 pounds of water," explains Michele S. Olson, Ph.D., a professor of exercise science at Auburn University at Montgomery in Alabama.
 "You'll always carry that extra water unless you become inactive; it's not fat or muscle, but simply superhydration.
 It's a good thing."
 It's also a good thing to keep chugging H2O, which can, counterintuitively, help minimize additional water retention.
 So I'll take Olson's advice and stay active, well-hydrated...and off the scale.
 And I'll also remember that exercise is more about overall fitness and health than weight, and yes, gaining muscle can mean a shift up on the scale.
 (And that's a good thing to feel stronger and burn more fat over time.)